jbaudanza/project-packets/chat-room.md

 ## Files

+As usual, create a new folder for this project and add the following files: manifest.json, chat.html, chat.css, chat.js

 *manifest.json*

 The only unique part of this manifest is the "content_security_policy" section.
 Because your application will be accessing